alphaorderly/Magic-Mirror-v2-React-module-template/README.md

 If you rename the module and prefix, the utilities will still work as long as the root keeps the class `mmm-reactweather-root` or you adjust queries inside `config.ts` accordingly.

-## Styling

-Classes are prefixed with `mmm-reactweather-` to avoid conflicts with other modules.
-If you clone / rename this module you may also rename the prefix (optional but cleaner).

 ## Performance Tips

 - Keep rendered component tree small.